2003 Gerry Weber Open – Singles

 Yevgeny Kafelnikov was the defending champion but lost in the first round to Karol Kučera.

 Roger Federer won in the final 6–1, 6–3 against Nicolas Kiefer.
+This tournament marked the beginning of Federer's dominance on grass courts; he remained undefeated on the surface until the final of Wimbledon in 2008.
+Federer's subsequent 65-match winning streak on grass remains the longest tour-level winning streak on the surface for a male player in the Open Era.
+It was the first of a record ten singles titles won by Federer in Halle.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.